 Programming Core Within Full-Body Training

 Core training does not exist in isolation.
-The core functions during every compound exercise β squats demand anti-flexion, push-ups demand anti-extension, lunges demand anti-lateral-flexion.
-A comprehensive fitness program that includes these compound movements provides substantial core stimulus even without dedicated core exercises.
+The core functions during every compound exercise: squats demand anti-flexion, push-ups demand anti-extension, lunges demand anti-lateral-flexion.
+A comprehensive fitness program that includes these compound movements provides substantial core stimulus even without dedicated core exercises, which is why elite athletes frequently skip standalone “ab training” and still have exceptionally strong midsections.

 The purpose of a dedicated core challenge is to develop the core strength that makes compound exercises safer and more effective.
 Think of it as sharpening the tool before using it.
 Stronger core stability allows deeper squat positions, more controlled push-ups, and better running mechanics.
-The core challenge makes everything else better.
+The core challenge makes everything else better, and it does so in a 10-20 minute daily window that does not compete with the rest of a training plan for recovery budget.

 Medical Disclaimer